adhy-k/Python-Machine-Test/README.md

 # Python Machine Test

 This is a simple Django (4+) project using Django REST Framework.
-It demonstrates basic REST APIs, validation, models with relations, and a simple aggregation query using SQLite.
+It demonstrates basic REST APIs, validation, models with relations, and a simple aggregation query using SQLite.(Just to Use a separate branch and create a Pull Request)

 ## Setup Instructions